yasufum/spp-tmp/docs/guides/gsg/install.rst

     $ sudo apt install libnuma-dev

-Python and pip are also required if not installed.
+Python3 and pip3 are also required if not installed.

 .. code-block:: console

-    # Python2
-    $ sudo apt install python python-pip

     # Python3
-    $ sudo apt install python3 python3-pip
+    $ sudo apt install python3 \
+      python3-pip

 Some of secondary processes depend on external libraries and you failed to compile SPP without them.